 ProxyScrape provides three different lists based on protocol type, ranging from 200 to 2,000 IPs across approximately 40 countries.
 Users can download their customized list in a .txt file format.

-IPRoyal offers a list of free proxies that supports HTTP, HTTPS, and SOCKS protocols, with updates occurring every ten minutes to ensure the proxies remain current.
+IPRoyal offers a list of free proxies that support HTTP, HTTPS, and SOCKS protocols, with updates occurring every ten minutes to ensure the proxies remain current.
 Additionally, the service allows for city-level targeting, although the options are limited to a predetermined list of cities.

 Spys.one